thawalk/thawalk/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other tech/product enthusiasts to work on cool projects
 - 🥅 2021 Goals: Learn more about systems design
-- ⚡ Side hobbies: I love to run, current goal is to go under 20 min for 5km/3.1miles 🏃‍♂️ and I recently picked up boxing as well 🥊
+- ⚡ Side hobbies: I love to run 🏃‍♂️ and I recently picked up boxing as well 🥊
 - 📖 Current interests: Blockchain, full-stack development, amongst  many others

 ### 📚  Languages: